CDG - BOS

 The average price of all round-trip flights from Paris Charles de Gaulle Airport to Boston clicked on KAYAK for each day over the last 12 months.

-When flying from Paris Charles de Gaulle Airport to Boston, you should consider leaving on a Wednesday and avoid Sundays if you are looking for the best rates.
+When flying from Paris Charles de Gaulle Airport to Boston, you should consider leaving on a Wednesday and avoid Saturdays if you are looking for the best rates.
 For your return to Paris Charles de Gaulle Airport, you’ll find the best rates on Tuesdays and the most expensive ones on Saturdays.

 What is the cheapest month to fly from Paris Charles de Gaulle Airport to Boston?